Abhizaky/Dissertation_Project_onSSH/README.md

-# CNN Model for 1D & 2D
-This repository contains machine learning models for reconstructing sea surface height (SSH) time series data.

-## Models

-### 1. CNN Model
-- 1D Convolutional Neural Network
-- Two-channel input (SSH data + binary mask)
-- Masked MSE loss for gap-filling
-- R² score evaluation
+# Dissertation_Project_onSSH
+This repository is for my rough and final for my dissertation projects